The KPZ equation and the directed landscape: Introduction

 \subsection{Kardar-Parisi-Zhang equation}

-This paper investigates the large-time asymptotics for solutions to the Kardar-Parisi-Zhang (KPZ) equation.
-The KPZ equation was introduced in 1986 by Kardar, Parisi and Zhang \cite{KPZ} as a model for random interface growth.
-In one spatial dimension (sometimes also called (1+1)-dimension to emphasize that time is one dimension too), it describes the evolution of a function $\mathcal{H}(t, y)$ recording the height of an interface at time $t$ above position $y$.
+The KPZ equation was introduced in 1986 by Kardar, Parisi and Zhang \cite{KPZ} as a model for random interface growth and it describes the evolution of a function $\mathcal{H}(t, y)$ recording the height of an interface at time $t$ above position $y$.
 The KPZ equation is written formally as a stochastic partial differential equation (SPDE),

 where $\whitenoise$ is a space-time white noise on $\mathbb{R}^2$ (for mathematical background or literature review, see \cite{Cor, QS15} for instance).
 The KPZ equation \eqref{eq:KPZ} is a canonical member of the associated KPZ universality class.
-Its large-time asymptotics is believed to be governed by a universal Markov process called the \textbf{KPZ fixed point}.
-We will discuss progresses along this direction and we refer readers to \cite{MQR} for the construction of the KPZ fixed point.
+Recently, there have been significant advancements in understanding the large-time behavior of solutions to the KPZ equation.
+Quastel-Sarkar \cite{QS} and Vir\'{a}g \cite{V} independently proved that, for a given initial function, the solution to \eqref{eq:KPZ} converges to a universal Markov process known as the KPZ fixed point \cite{MQR}.

+In this paper we prove the convergence of the KPZ equation to the directed landscape \cite{DOV} in the locally uniform topology.
+This allows us to provide an independent proof for the convergence of the KPZ equation to the KPZ fixed point for general initial conditions.
+Moreover, the KPZ fixed point itself does not fully capture the large-time dynamics of the KPZ equation.
+A natural subsequent question arises: if we have two (or more) solutions with different initial functions and starting at different times, how can we describe the joint law of these solutions at a large time?
+It should be noted that these solutions are correlated through the same white noise in \eqref{eq:KPZ}.
+We also establish the joint convergence to the KPZ fixed point in the locally uniform topology for multiple initial conditions.

+Before delving into our main results in Subsection~\ref{sec:mainresult}, we introduce related objects in the following two subsections.